-Sampling and Reporting Frequency was retained from previous permit.
+Sampling and Reporting Frequency was retained from previous permit, except for Flow, which was changed to weekly.
 Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)6.A.

 WET Test Sampling Frequency Justification.
 WET Testing schedules and intervals are established in accordance with the Department's Permit Manual; Section 5.2 Effluent Limits / WET Testing for Compliance Bio-monitoring.
 It is recommended that WET testing be conducted during the period of lowest stream flow.